 To grow your business, taking on debt is inevitable.
 Whether you use business loans, instant personal loans, business credit cards, a personal line of credit, or any form of credit, make sure that you avoid taking on expensive debt.

 Research and compare various loan offers; select the one with the best loan terms.
-A credit with minimum interest rate will save you some serious money.
+A credit with a minimum interest rate will save you some serious money.

 2. Plan Your Expenses